moding-il/bizdoc.core/README.md

 # bizdoc.core

-BizDoc is a framework for developing form-flow solusion.
+BizDoc is a software developer framework for delivering form-flow solusion.
 It includes a workflow engine, a mailbox -like user interface, and set of built-in components for data analysis.

 ## Setting up

-BizDoc is built as a .Net Core web application, running Angular 11.
+BizDoc is built as a .Net web application, running Angular 11.
 To author a new BizDoc environment, create a new project from _BizDoc_ template.

 ### Prerequisites